py1u/DAU_SWE/vp/dau-docs/docs/swe_lessons/lesson1.md

 - Building games
 - Performing backend development

-Building a strong foundation in JS early will make learning libraries and tools such as React and Node.js much easier.
-Always build a strong JS foundation as someone new to web development!
+Building a strong foundation in JS early will make learning libraries and tools such as React,Nextjs much easier.
+Have a strong understanding of HTMl and CSS then javascript as someone new to web development!

 We learn in this order because it's the simplest way to understand web development:
 - The majority of time will be spent learning JavaScript
 - HTML and CSS can be picked up along the way

+At the end of the day, users are focused on what is delivered and displayed from the frontend development but backend implementations such as page loading, media queries, and keeping the website up and running matter as well,

 Websites can be simply split into two layers: the frontend and backend.
 In software engineering, we use this split to create a separation of concerns.
 This results in three popular roles: Frontend Developer, Backend Developer, and Full-Stack Developer.
+Lets go over what each layer is and the respective roles.

 ### The Frontend
 - Everything a user sees and interacts with visually